MicrosoftDocs/powerbi-docs/articles/powerbi-developer-what-you-need-to-create-an-app.md

 2. Click **Sign in with your existing account**, and sign into your Power BI account.
 3. Enter an **App Name** such as "Sample Native client app".
 4. For **App Type**, choose **Native app**.
 5. Enter a **Redirect URL**.
 For a **Native client app**, a redirect uri gives **Azure AD** more details on the specific application that it will authenticate.
-Any valid Uri will work such as https://login.live.com/oauth20_desktop.srf.
+The standard Uri for a client app is https://login.live.com/oauth20_desktop.srf.
 6. For **Choose APIs to access**, choose **Read All Datasets**.
 For all Power BI app permissions, see [App permissions](powerbi-developer-app-permissions.md).
 7. Click **Register app**, and save the **Client ID** that was generated.
 A **Client ID** identifies the app in Azure AD.